 Updates

-Recreational monitoring has ended for the season.
-Monitoring will resume in summer 2024.
-A harmful algal bloom may still arise at this waterbody.
-Know what to look for and check before recreating.
+Recreational water quality monitoring has ended for the season.
+Monitoring will resume in June or July 2026.
+A harmful algal bloom may still be present at this waterbody.
+Know what to look for and always check before recreating

 - Do not swim or water ski